 The Richland County Sheriff's Department currently employs over 550 uniformed officers, making it one of the largest departments in the state.
 We offer deputies a wide choice of career opportunities, the finest training, and tremendous potential for advancement.

-A few of the distinct branches of the Richland County Sheriff's Department are Narcotics, Investigations, Forensics, Boat Patrol, Dive Team, Special Operations Response Team, Bomb Squad, K-9 Unit, Crime Prevention, Training Instructors, School Resource Officers, Community Police Officers, Victims Assistance Officers, Public Affairs and Deputy Sheriff III.
+A few of the distinct branches of the Richland County Sheriff's Department are Narcotics, Investigations, Forensics, Boat Patrol, Dive Team, Special Operations Response Team, Bomb Squad, K-9 Unit, Crime Prevention, Training Instructors, School Resource Officers, Community Police Officers, Victims Assistance Officers, Public Affairs and Judicial Services Officer.

 We are currently accepting applications!

-To become a Deputy Sheriff or Deputy Sheriff III with Richland County, you must meet the following qualifications:
+To become a Deputy Sheriff or Judicial Services Officer with Richland County, you must meet the following qualifications:

 1. For Deputy Sheriff positions, candidate must have a four year degree from an accredited college or university, or Associate Degree and two years of previous law enforcement or military experience, or be a currently certified law enforcement officer.

-2. For Deputy Sheriff III and Court Security Officer candidates - must have High School Diploma from an accredited school or GED.
+2. Judicial Services Officer and Court Security Officer candidates must have a High School Diploma from an accredited school or GED.

 3. Minimum of 21 years of age.